Learn how to make DIY custom stickers for your crochet business following this super easy beginner sticker tutorial.

 If you want to make individual stickers you can set it to cardstock and you’re golden.

-Press the flashing cut button and give your Cricut a little time to cut those babies out.
+Press the flashing “cut” button and give your Cricut a little time to cut those babies out.

-After its finished, remove your mat, peel off your sticker and TADA!!!!
+After it’s finished, remove your mat, peel off your sticker, and TADA!!!!
 Custom stickers!

-Pro Tip: If you are making a sheet of stickers and not individual stickers, flipping your mat over and peeling the mat away from the paper will prevent your stickers from curling up.
+Pro Tip: If you are making a printed sheet of stickers and not individual die cut stickers, flipping your mat over and peeling the mat away from the paper will prevent your stickers from curling up.
 If you are making individual stickers I suggest using the little Cricut spatula tool to pop them off your mat.

-There are so many things you can do with diy custom stickers for your crochet business.
-You could make custom happy mail stickers for your packages, make a cute sticker that matches what you’re selling, like these Gracie Doll stickers I hand drew on the procreate app, or design and sell stickers that your ideal customer would be attracted to.
+You could make custom happy mail stickers for your packages, make a cute sticker that matches what you’re selling, like these Gracie Doll stickers I hand drew on the Procreate app, or design and sell stickers that your ideal customer would be attracted to.

 Click here for $10 off your first sticker order at Sticker Mule.

 Did you love the llama sticker?
-Click here to download the PNG file absolutely free, no email sign up required!
+Click here to download the PNG file absolutely free, no email sign-up required!

 Feel free to use that sticker any way you’d like.
-You can print it for your self, get a bunch printed and sell them, totally up to you.
+You can print it for yourself, get a bunch printed, and sell them, totally up to you.
 Because SHARING IS CARING friend and I’m happy to share this freebie with you.

 I’ll catch ya later